 The spiritual literary hero of the W.A.S is author Magnus Mills.
+It’s existential anti-hero is Mark E. Smith of band The Fall.
 Aqualung art by George Tooker.
-Favorite food: New low fat spreadable “Soren” – combines Angst, Ennui and Weltschmerz with semi fresh Acedia and non-organic Aboulia to provide a gritty, stale taste.
+Favourite food: New low fat spreadable “Soren” – combines Angst, Ennui and Weltschmerz with semi fresh Acedia and non-organic Aboulia to provide a gritty, stale taste.

 Original existential soundtrack for the Wolverhampton Aqualung Society:

 Corduroy – The Wedding Present